Drogo of Metz: Career

 Forced out of the royal court when Louis the Pious became Emperor in 814, Drogo and Hugh were forcibly tonsured and "put under free custody into monasteries".

 Drogo became a cleric in 818 and abbot of Luxeuil in 820.

-In 822, as a deeply religious man, Louis performed penance (for causing the death of Bernard of Italy and other issues), at his palace of Attigny near Vouziers in the Ardennes, before Pope Paschal I, and a council of ecclesiastics and nobles of the realm that had been convened for the reconciliation of Louis with his three sons.
-Also in attendance were his three younger half-brothers, Drogo, whom he soon installed as Bishop of Metz in 823 (the previous bishop was Gondulphus of Metz, 819 to 822), Hugo, who he soon made Abbot of St-Quentin, and Theodoric.
+In 822, Drogo, was installed as Bishop of Metz in 823.
 Drogo became less significant at court and as a court figure by 829 – he had no formal position and did not become a player again until the 830s.

-Throughout the 830s Louis the Pious was busy with the rebellions of his sons and assorted counts, dukes, abbots, bishops and archbishops.
-This was a period when loyalty and oaths were of paramount importance so it is probable that Drogo's loyalty to Louis the Pious would have been greatly appreciated.

-Louis was re-installed as Emperor at Metz in 835 after his temporary deposition in 833–834.
 Drogo wielded much influence in the last years of Louis the Pious’ reign.
 According to the Astronomer, Drogo was Louis the Pious’ daily confessor.
 It was Drogo who finally persuaded Louis to forgive his rebellious sons.
 Drogo became Archbishop of Metz in 844 and remained in this position for the duration of his life.